opencitations/identifier_manager/README.md

 ```

 #### Class instantiation with API access disabled and no validation dictionary specified
 The validity of the id can't be verified: with these settings no information will be retrieved.
+However, we implemented
+the check for existence so to have a positive behavior in case neither API can be used nor data dictionary is provided.
+Indeed, an id will result existent if the "exists" method is called with the API-use parameter set to False.
 ```console
 om_nofile_noapi = ORCIDManager(use_api_service=False)
 ```